teddbug-S/Emrys-Uriel/CLI/README.md

 - pip install -e .

-If it's not working, try:
+If it doesn't work, try the next command:

 - python setup.py install